 Experiment 2 was identical to Experiment 1, with one exception.
-In Experiment 1 lists were randomly assigned to either the pair mode or test mode.
-In Experiment 2 the participants were allowed to choose between the two modes (as they had done in the pilot experiment).
-During the study phase, after studying a list for the first time, participants were asked: "Now it's time to study that list again.
+In Experiment 1, lists were randomly assigned to either the pair mode or test mode.
+In Experiment 2, the participants were allowed to choose between the two modes (as they had done in the pilot experiment).
+During the study phase, after studying a list for the first time, participants were asked "Now it's time to study that list again.
 What would you like to do: see the pairs presented again, or take a practice quiz?"
-They selected one of two buttons, corresponding to the pair condition and the test condition respectively, labelled "Present again" and "Practice quiz".

-Participants.
-A total of 35 college-aged students participated for course credit: 16 in the feedback
+They selected one of two buttons, corresponding to the pair condition and the test condition respectively, labeled "Present again" and "Practice quiz."
+Thirty-five college-aged students participated for course credit, 16 in the feedback condition and 19 in the no-feedback condition.
+It should be noted that the two conditions transpired during the summer and fall semesters, respectively, and thus participants could not be assigned to conditions randomly.
+Results